Travis

 travis encrypt subdomain:api_token@room_id --add notifications.campfire.rooms

-You can also customise the notifications, like with IRC notifications:
+You can also customize the notifications, like with IRC notifications:

 notifications: